FAC29A/Weeks01-03-Zukhra-Alex/README.md

 - Alexander
 - Zukhra

+## User Story

+We were given these requirements by our client:
+* See information about each member of your team so that I can know who you are
+* Browse your website on mobile, tablet, and desktop devices* Click to navigate to different sections of your webpage
+* Contact you to enquire about working with you
+* Visit your website at a publicly accessible domain name
+* Navigate your website using keyboard controls
+* Hear my screen reader describe the content on your website

 ## Project Structure

 - **index.html:** This is the main HTML file for the website, containing the structure and content of the site's pages.